Skip to main content

 How conflicts happen

-In the current implementation, a conflict occurs when both local state and remote state changed since the last sync baseline.
+A conflict occurs when both local state and remote state changed since the last sync baseline.

 A typical example looks like this: